-The 3GP format is based on the ISO base media file format defined in ISO/IEC 14496-12 – MPEG-4 Part 12.
-3GP file format was developed for mobile phones to reduce storage, bandwidth, and data usage.
+The 3GP video format is based on the ISO base media file format defined in ISO/IEC 14496-12 – MPEG-4 Part 12.
+It was developed for mobile phones to reduce storage, bandwidth, and data usage.
 3GP file format supports the following codecs:

 MPEG-4 Part 2